YU-Zhejian/art_modern/docs/Install.md

 - **NOTE** Clang may need GCC to work properly due to the need of the compiler runtime library ([`libgcc`/`libgcc_s`](https://gcc.gnu.org/onlinedocs/gccint/Libgcc.html) and [`libatomic`](https://gcc.gnu.org/wiki/Atomic/GCCMM)).
 See [here](https://clang.llvm.org/docs/Toolchain.html) for detailed instructions on selecting GNU- or LLVM-based variants of each toolchain component for Clang.
 - The minimal version of Clang tested is Clang 5.0.1.
-- However, earlier Clang versions may be supported with earlier operating systems, GCC, and Boost library.
+- However, earlier Clang versions may be supported with earlier operating systems, GCC, and Boost libraries.
 - Reference:
   - Clang support over [C++17](https://clang.llvm.org/cxx_status.html#cxx17) and [C11](https://clang.llvm.org/c_status.html#c11).
   - Libc++ support over [C++17](https://libcxx.llvm.org/Status/Cxx17.html) if you wish to use libc++ (LLVM Standard C++ library) instead of libstdc++ (GNU C++ Standard Library).